envoyproxy/nighthawk/benchmarks/README.md

 ## Example: fully dockerized flow

-The framework can be run via Docker and used that way to execute python benchmarks scripts not sourced from this repository, but elsewhere.
+The framework can be run via Docker and used that way to execute Python benchmarks scripts not sourced from this repository, but elsewhere.
 An example:

 ```bash